 The Concise Human Body Book is illustrated throughout with colorful and comprehensive diagrams, photographs, scans, and 3D artworks, which take you right into the cells and fibers that are responsible for keeping your body ticking.

-A plain-English guide to the human body and how it works.
+The Everything Guide to Anatomy and Physiology is a plain-English guide to the human body and how it works.
 Professor Kevin Langford walks you through all the structures of the body, from cells to organs to systems and how they interact.

-This book takes you on the ultimate anatomical adventure around your own body, revealing how little you know about yourself in mind-blowing depth and detail.
+How the Body Works takes you on the ultimate anatomical adventure around your own body, revealing how little you know about yourself in mind-blowing depth and detail.

-IIn this fascinating and comprehensive guide to human anatomy, everything you will ever need to know about the workings of your body is presented in full-color detail.
+In Human Body: Understanding Anatomy, everything you will ever need to know about the workings of your body is presented in full-color detail.

 The human body is a complicated thing, but now you can learn how it works in-depth.
 The beautiful, full-color illustrations in The Human Body Atlas are accompanied by informative text explaining the major body systems.

-An all-in-one visual guide to human anatomy with encyclopedic coverage from bones and muscles to systems and processes.
+The Human Body Book is an all-in-one visual guide to human anatomy with encyclopedic coverage from bones and muscles to systems and processes.

 McMinn's Concise Human Anatomy's clear, jargon-free text is supported by high-quality photographs of cadaver dissections and surface anatomy, radiological images captured using the latest technologies, and explanatory line diagrams, all redrawn for this edition.